AgentPMT

 Your secrets stay safe

 Credential values are encrypted at rest.
-Your agent never receives raw credential values -- they are injected server-side when the tool call is routed to the vendor's endpoint.
+Your agent never receives raw credential values -- they are injected server-side when AgentPMT runs the approved integration.

 • Secret fields are masked in the dashboard after saving